-Dual Credit
+Dual Credit Student

-A student is accepted for the dual credit program when Texas Success Initiative (TSI) standards have been met or the student qualifies for an exemption.
-Students must also meet ACC admission requirements and have approval from high school and college dual credit representatives.
+A student is eligible to participate in the Dual Credit College progam when Texas Success Initiative (TSI) standards have been met or the student qualifies for an exemption or waiver.
+Students must also meet ACC admission requirements and have approval from high school and college representatives.